sukhleenk/sukhleenk/README.md

 # Welcome!

-Passionate software developer focused on creating innovative solutions and exploring new technologies.
+Passionate software developer currently working as an IT specialist at International Paper.

+Very passionate about creating software that matters.
 Let's code something amazing! 🚀